 - This element captures attributes related to "Personal Full Address".
-It corresponds to the address of the Aadhaar holder as present in enrolment receipt or Aadhaar letter. - This element should not be used when using "Pa" element as "Pa" and "Pfa" are mutually exclusive.
+It corresponds to the address of the Aadhaar number holder as present in enrolment receipt or Aadhaar letter. - This element should not be used when using "Pa" element as "Pa" and "Pfa" are mutually exclusive.

 - ms (optional) "Matching Strategy" for address attributes.
-Valid values are "E" (Exact match) and "P" (Partial match). - mv (optional) Valid values are integers in the range 1 -100 (inclusive).
-Default value is "100".
-It is used only when matching strategy (ms attribute) is "P" (Partial match).

-It represents the percentage of full words from the address stored in Aadhaar database that must be specified in the "av" attribute for the match to be considered successful,

-• av - (optional) Aadhaar holder's full address specified as a single string value.
+Valid value is "E" (Exact match). - mv (optional) Valid value is 100 and it is used only when matching strategy (ms attribute) is "P" (Partial match). - It represents the percentage of full words from the address stored in Aadhaar database that must be specified in the "av" attribute for the match to be considered successful, - av (optional) Aadhaar number holder's full address specified as a single string value.